fueledonbacon/jensen-ag-app/README.md

-# Twitter API Graphql Toy
+# Agricultural Data Playground
-Accepts a stream of Tweets and runs various simple metrics on them.
+Accepts datapoints from multiple sources and applies novel transformations and metrics on them.
 These metrics can be consume via the GraphQL playground

 ## Getting Started
 1. Clone this repository